MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/change-management-assessing-business-process-change.md

 ---
-title: Assess business process changes in Dynamics 365 implementation projects
+title: Assess process changes in implementation projects
 description: Find guidance about how to identify changes in a Dynamics 365 implementation project, including overviews on defining how changes affect users.
 author: taksatoms
 ms.author: tsato